ivo-/bund/README.md

 ```
 #### Bundling

-Now is the time to create a bundle out of your users state.
+Now is the time to create a bundle out of our users state.
 A bundle is a
-wrapper for all the state management logic that maintains the state identity ->
+wrapper for all the state management logic that maintains the state identity -
 a pointer to the last state.
 This is what the `bund` library is - a tool to
-bundle and compose bundle of your immutable application state logic.
+bundle and compose bundles of immutable application state logic.

 ```js
 const usersBundle = bundle({